 It’s time to live a little!
 Not one but two delicious autumnal sauces grace my Thanksgiving roasted delicata squash.
 Roasted Delicata Squash With Apple Bourbon Sauce & Sage Browned Butter is doubly delicious, and makes an elegant but not fussy side dish on your holiday table!

-I may need to seek a position on the delicata squash promotional board – if one exists 😉 Just recently I posted Chipotle Honey Lime Glazed Roasted Delicata Squash and Autumn Stuffed Delicata Squash With Apple Bourbon Squash.
+I may need to seek a position on the delicata squash promotional board – if one exists 😉 Just recently I posted Chipotle Honey Lime Glazed Roasted Delicata Squash and Autumn Stuffed Delicata Squash With Apple Bourbon Sauce.
 The latter provided the inspiration for this Thanksgiving side dish.
 The apple bourbon sauce was divine with the roasted and stuffed delicata squash.

 Had I not decided to take this recipe a step further, it would still be an awesome dish.
 However, aren’t we all entitled to a little excess over the holidays?
 “Excess” to this girl with far-too-much discipline usually means butter or cheese.
 This dish has no cheese, but the crispy sage browned butter has BUTTER!
 MORE BUTTER (did you ever watch the British cooking show “Two Fat Ladies?”).
 They were always saying “more butta!” 😆 While I try to keep holiday excesses within reason, it wouldn’t be a holiday without enjoying an occasional splurge.
 Do you have a guilty pleasure during the holidays?